Deepdene (Vic.)

 Deepdene demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Deepdene's educational attainment exceeds national averages.
-Among residents aged 15 and above, 54.0% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are most common at 34.1%, followed by postgraduate qualifications (16.1%) and graduate diplomas (3.8%).
+Deepdene's educational attainment is notably higher than national averages.
+Among residents aged 15+, 54.0% hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common at 34.1%, followed by postgraduate qualifications (16.1%) and graduate diplomas (3.8%).
 Vocational pathways account for 18.3%, with advanced diplomas at 10.6% and certificates at 7.7%.

-Educational participation is high, with 31.3% currently enrolled in formal education.
+Educational participation is high, with 31.3% of residents currently enrolled in formal education.
 This includes 9.4% in secondary education, 9.2% in tertiary education, and 7.8% pursuing primary education.

 Frequently Asked Questions - Education